ColoradoSchoolOfMines/mozzarella/CONTRIBUTING.rst

 This is a Python project, and hence documentation should be in reStructuredText format.

-XHTML, CSS, JavaScripts should use 2 spaces for indentation.
+Markup languages (XHTML, CSS) should use 2 spaces for indentation.

 Other Notes
 -----------